 Inclusive Customer Experience is the Way Forward

-According to various studies, differently abled people comprise anywhere between two to three percent of the world’s workforce.
+According to various studies, differently-abled people comprise anywhere between two to three percent of the world’s workforce.
 Visually challenged persons make a sizable portion of this talent pool.
-If organisations are focusing on providing superior customer experiences, then their effort should extend to embrace even the differently abled customers.
+If organizations are focusing on providing superior customer experiences, then their effort should extend to embrace even the differently-abled customers.

-With advances in technology, it is possible for organisations to build tools and techniques that can make lives easier for their differently abled customers.
+With advances in technology, it is possible for organizations to build tools and techniques that can make lives easier for their differently-abled customers.
 New technologies like Artificial Intelligence (AI) and Deep Learning help you build tools that will make life easier for your customers with disabilities.
-Let us consider how implementation of Deep Learning can make life easier for visually impaired customers.
+Let us consider how the implementation of Deep Learning can make life easier for visually impaired customers.

 The Anatomy of Deep Learning-based Train Solution

 With Deep Learning capabilities, a Convolutional Neural Network Model for image recognition and scene classification can be developed.
 The video of the train is converted into a set of images, and Deep Learning algorithms can classify these images as door / no door and sends the output to the passenger’s iPhone.
 The phone then vibrates to tell the passenger that the train door is in front of him.

 Images can be trained over AWS and a mobile device is used only for inference.
 The model works in an offline environment, which makes it convenient to use even without a network, too.

 Deep Learning in the Service of Visually Impaired